Eagle Letters of Recommendation Procedures

 • Contact Information – Proposal page B;

-• Eagle Scout Service Project Proposal – pages C through E, as signed by the District Advancement Chair, and a copy of any email or other written correspondence exchanged between the District Advancement Chair and the applicant during the proposal review and approval process;
+• Eagle Scout Service Project Proposal – pages C through H, as signed by the Council Advancement Committee member, and a copy of any email or other written correspondence exchanged between the Council Advancement Committee member and the applicant during the proposal review and approval process;

 • Fundraising Application (if applicable) – page A;

-• Eagle Scout Service Project Final Plan – cover and pages A through E; and
+• Eagle Scout Service Project Final Plan – cover and pages A through F; and

 • Eagle Scout Service Project Report – cover and pages A through C.